 - A tornado is a swirling funnel of air that forms when warm air rises from near the ground into big cumulonimbus clouds. - There can be thunder and lightning at the same time. - You can see tornadoes due to the dust and water droplets caught in the clouds. - Storm chasers are film-makers and scientists who head towards the storms.
 They film the tornadoes and collect data about them.

-· Tornadoes can happen in the UK but only around 30 per year.
+- Most tornadoes happen in Tornado Alley in America more than 500 each year. - Tornadoes can happen in the UK but only around 30 per year.

 Earthquakes